kivancgnlp/MacOS_SmartCharge_Tuner/README.md

 # Versions Tested

 Currently I've tested on my MBP2020 with Ventura but I noticed some issues when testing on my old MBA model 2014.
-So if you have and old HW without optimized charging supported do not to use this app.
+So if you have and old macbook without optimized charging supported do not to use this app.

 # Compiling
 After downloading the sources, open a terminal in the download folder and just type make for compilation.